Table of contents

 Crohn’s disease tends to run in families.
 Patients have a 5-10% chance that a first-degree relative, such as a parent or sibling, also has the condition.
-Compared to the other common IBD, ulcerative colitis, there is a greater risk of developing Crohn’s disease through genetic predisposition.
+Compared to the other common IBD, ulcerative colitis, there is an increased risk of developing Crohn’s disease through genetic predisposition.

 The risk of developing either IBD is much higher when both parents have it.
 And it is more common among those with an eastern European background.

-The National Institute of Diabetes and Digestive and Kidney Diseases describes how Crohn’s disease is diagnosed.
+The National Institute of Diabetes and Digestive and Kidney Diseases describes how to diagnose Crohn’s disease.
 The first step is normally a physical exam in which a doctor will check for signs of the disease in the abdomen.
 This will include checking for bloating, listening to the abdomen with a stethoscope, and checking for signs of an enlarged liver or spleen.

-If Crohn’s disease is suspected, additional diagnostic tests will be performed.
+If Crohn’s disease is suspected, doctor’s will perform additional diagnostic tests.

-Blood tests: A blood sample is drawn to check for red and white blood cells.
+Blood tests: Doctors draw a blood sample to check for red and white blood cells.
 Fewer than normal red blood cells is a common sign of anemia.
 On the other hand, a higher than average white blood cell count can be a sign of inflammation.
 This inflammation may or may not be related to Crohn’s disease.

-Stool test: For this test, you provide a stool sample that is analyzed for other potential causes of digestive issues, such as parasites.
+Stool test: For this test, you provide a stool sample.
+Doctors analyze this for other potential causes of digestive issues, such as parasites.

 Internal endoscopies are the most accurate methods to diagnose Crohn’s disease and to rule out other conditions such as ulcerative colitis, diverticular disease, or cancer.

 Colonoscopy: During this procedure, a specialist uses a long, flexible tube with a light and tiny camera on the end to observe your rectum and colon.
 Patients will follow bowel prep instructions and remain under anesthesia or pain medications during the procedure.
 You will lie on your left side on an exam table with your knees drawn to your chest while the specialist guides the camera through your anus and into the lower part of the ileum, the deepest part of the small bowel.
-Biopsies of the ileum, colon, and rectum may also be performed at this time.
+They may also perform biopsies of the ileum, colon, and rectum at this time.

 Upper GI endoscopy and enteroscopy: During an endoscopy, the doctor uses an endoscope to view the upper digestive tract.
-Unlike the colonoscopy, the camera is inserted down your esophagus and into your stomach and duodenum.
-Liquid anesthetics for the throat and light sedatives are often administered with this procedure.
+Unlike the colonoscopy, the technician inserts the camera down your esophagus and into your stomach and duodenum.
+They often administer liquid anesthetics for the throat and light sedatives with this procedure.

-For enteroscopy, a similar procedure is used to observe part of the small intestine.
+For enteroscopy, they use a similar procedure to observe part of the small intestine.
 In this case, the endoscope is longer to reach this area.
 Examples of this procedure include: